dmachard/go-dnscollector/doc/transformers.md

   extract:
     add-payload: false
 ```

+Specific directive(s) available for the text format:
+- `extracted-dns-payload`: add the base64 encoded of the dns message

 When the feature is enabled, an "extracted" field appears in the DNS message and is populated with a "dns_payload" field: